 The timeframe for your personal injury claim is difficult to determine and will depend upon two primary factors, but is impacted by several additional variables.

 First, the timeframe depends on how long it takes you to completely recover from your injuries.
 When making a personal injury claim to an insurance company, it is a one-bite-at-the-apple approach.
-When we reach a settlement of your claim, we must ensure that you are fully compensated.
+When we settle your claim, we must ensure that you are fully compensated.
 Once a settlement is reached, you will not be able to make a future claim for the same injuries.
 So, we must wait until your injuries have resolved in order to negotiate a settlement.

 Second, the timeframe depends on whether the insurance company makes a good-faith effort to resolve the claim prior to litigation.
 Generally, insurance companies, especially auto insurers, do not negotiate in good faith and are not compelled to do so by the threat of a lawsuit.